Austin Rehkow: Professional career

-Buffalo Bills

 On May 5, 2017, Rehkow signed with the Buffalo Bills, who had released their previous placekickers Jordan Gay and Dan Carpenter at the end of the 2016 season.
 He was waived on August 20, 2017, having lost the competition to Stephen Hauschka.

-New York Giants

 On January 1, 2018, Rehkow signed a reserve/future contract with the New York Giants as a punter.
 He was waived by the Giants on May 7, 2018.

-Salt Lake Stallions

 In 2018, Rehkow joined the Salt Lake Stallions of the Alliance of American Football as a punter.
 The league ceased operations in April 2019.

-Houston Roughnecks

 In October 2019, Rehkow was selected by the Houston Roughnecks in the 2020 XFL draft's open phase.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Indianapolis Colts

 On December 23, 2020, Rehkow signed with the Indianapolis Colts' practice squad.
 On January 10, 2021, Rehkow signed a reserve/futures contract with the Colts.
 On April 28, 2021, Rehkow was waived by the Colts.